plut/infinity_compiler/guide/src/database.md

 > In general, mods should only interact with the main view `X`.
 > The structure of all other views listed here is **unstable**.

+The columns of the table `X` are the following:
+ - the primary key is always called `"id"`; for the top-level resources, it is the resource identifier, while for sub-resources this is a numeric key;
+ - for sub-resources only, a column called `"parent"`, which refers to the primary key of the parent resource, followed by a column called `"position"`, which is used as a sort key for collecting sub-resources;
+ - then all “payload” fields as described in e.g. IESDP.
+All the fields describing sub-resources (offset, count etc.) are removed from this list, since sub-resources are described in their own tables.

 For top-level resources, a few additional tables are used to mark their status in the database with respect to the override directory:
  - `dirty_X` is the table listing all resources which have been modified